For clubs and teams currently participating in the DA Program, OR who are interested in the 2023-2024 seasonal year, please click here.

 In all age groups, teams are scheduled to play approximately 8 games in the fall, and 6 games in the spring.
 All teams will also play in the Junior State Cup (spring).
 In keeping with the philosophy of the DA, there is not a public posting of U11 and U12 DA league scores (see below).

 Director's Academy, Junior State Cup, and the National League Conferences

 All DA teams are required to play in the Junior State Cup.
-Beginning in the 2020-2021 seasonal year, U12 teams can endorsement to the National League Conferences at U13 by finishing in the top eight of the Junior State Cup (Division 1).
-Additionally, the top 2 teams in the DA spring league who were not Junior State Cup Quarterfinalists will also earn endorsement.
+U12 teams can endorsement to the National League Conferences at U13 by finishing in the top eight of the Junior State Cup (Division 1).
+Additionally, the top 2 teams in the DA spring league who were not Junior State Cup Quarterfinalists can also earn endorsement.

 Selection into the Director's Academy

 Teams are NOT selected for the Director’s Academy.
 Instead, clubs are selected for participation.
 When reviewing club applications, MSYSA will largely be looking at the club’s structure, player programming, player development, coaching development, and history of participation in MSYSA programs and events.
 A very good team who belongs to a club that does not meet MSYSA standards for the DA will not be accepted.
 Clubs interested in having one or more team participate in the DA must submit their club application and payment by 12:00 Noon on/around March 31 each year for the following seasonal year.
 On the application, clubs will specifically indicate which teams they want to put in the DA.
+MSYSA prefers when clubs have at least four competitive teams proposed for participation.
 Once accepted into the DA, there are no refunds.